Report

 KEYNOTE

-A Critical Evaluation of 25 Years of National Health Policy in Indonesia: From Reform to Post Covid-19 (1999-2023)
+A Critical Evaluation on the Role of Government in the National health Policy In Indonesia: From Reform to Post Covid-19, (1999-2023)

 Book launch